- UCAS course code

 Students must be registered on BSc Mgt/Mgt Specialism, IM, IMABS and MLBM to enrol onto BMAN31972.

-The aims of this final year course unit are to expose students to practical examples and theories that explain the role of entrepreneurship in market economies and to provide students with a solid understanding of what makes entrepreneurs successful.
+The aims of this final year course unit are to expose students to practical examples and theories that explain the role of entrepreneurship in societies and market economies.
+We aim to provide students with a solid understanding of what makes entrepreneurs successful.
 The literature on entrepreneurship will be combined with case studies and practical examples to enhance students’ understanding of entrepreneurship.

-Students will have to collect their own data on a company in the three different stages of entrepreneurship by using databases such as Factiva, ThomsonOne, Amadeus and Statista (available in the UoM library).
-They will have to write a group report in which they interpret the data using theory on entrepreneurship.
-Students will also read a biography of a successful entrepreneur, which allows them to recognize determinants of entrepreneurial success in a real-life context.
-They will have to write an individual report in which they interpret the biography using theory on entrepreneurship.
+Students will have to collect their own empirical material on a company in the three different stages of entrepreneurship by using databases such as Factiva, ThomsonOne, Amadeus and Statista (available in the UoM library), as well as other sources.
+They will have to write a group report in which they interpret the empirical material using theory on entrepreneurship.
+They will also have to write an individual report along the same lines, but on a distinct company.

 · Students will develop knowledge of entrepreneurship, different types of entrepreneurs (with an emphasis on gazelles and unicorns), and the role of entrepreneurship in a market economy.